-The challenge of these times is not just to change, but to remember what change actually is.
+The challenge of these times is to remember what change is.

 What we know

-Change doesn’t happen by simply rolling out a plan top to bottom.
-Change is developmental – it asks people, teams, and institutions how to grow in complexity, agency, and responsibility rather than merely having them comply with a new structure.
+Real change is developmental, it asks individuals, teams, and organisations how to grow in complexity, agency, and responsibility rather than merely having them comply with a new structure.

-Regenerative change does more than reduce harm.
-It restores the conditions that allow life to renew itself.
-In organisational terms, this means change that increases vitality rather than merely preserving viability – that grows the capacities of people rather than consuming them, and that strengthens relationships with community and place rather than externalising costs elsewhere.
+Regenerative change seeks to restore the conditions that allow life to renew itself.
+In organisational terms, this means change that increases vitality rather than merely preserving viability, that grows the capacities of people rather than consuming them, and that strengthens relationships with community and place rather than externalising costs elsewhere.

 That kind of change requires rigorous thinking, honest inquiry, and the willingness to work across disciplines and borders.